Regulations & Resources

 About the COP26 climate summit

-Thousands of government officials, leaders of business and finance, academics, members of nongovernmental organizations and journalists will gather in Glasgow this November for the COP26 talks with the aim of accelerating action toward achieving global sustainability goals.
+Thousands of government officials, leaders of business and finance, academics, members of nongovernmental organizations and journalists are gathered in Glasgow for the COP26 talks with the aim of accelerating action toward achieving global sustainability goals.

 - What the latest IPCC report means for investors